-You may declare a bankruptcy, or a person who you owe money to can declare you bankrupt.
+You may declare bankruptcy, or a person who you owe money to can declare you bankrupt.
 This person is called your creditor and the request for bankruptcy is called a creditors petition.

 A bankruptcy hearing is heard by the Federal Magistrates.
-The court will decide if you have committed and act of bankruptcy, which most commonly is if you have not followed the instructions in the bankruptcy notice.
+The court will decide if you have committed and an act of bankruptcy, which most commonly is if you have not followed the instructions in the bankruptcy notice.
 The main instruction would be that you pay the amount specified in the bankruptcy notice in the specified time.

 The Implications Of Bankruptcy In Australia